The Lion King: Critical response

 Roger Ebert of the Chicago Sun-Times gave the film three and a half stars out of a possible four and called it "a superbly drawn animated feature".
 He further wrote in his print review, "The saga of Simba, which in its deeply buried origins owes something to Greek tragedy and certainly to Hamlet, is a learning experience as well as an entertainment."
-On the television program Siskel & Ebert, the film was praised but received a mixed reaction when compared to the previous Disney films.
+On the television program Siskel & Ebert, the film was praised but received a mixed reaction when compared to previous Disney films.
 Ebert and his partner Gene Siskel both gave the film a "Thumbs Up", but Siskel said that it was not as good as Beauty and the Beast and that it was "a good film, not a great one".
 Hal Hinson of The Washington Post called it "an impressive, almost daunting achievement" and felt that the film was "spectacular in a manner that has nearly become commonplace with Disney's feature-length animations".
 However, he was less enthusiastic toward the end of his review saying, "Shakespearean in tone, epic in scope, it seems more appropriate for grown-ups than for kids.
 If truth be told, even for adults it is downright strange."

-Jeremy Gerard of Variety opened his review, writing, "Set off by some of the richest imagery the studio’s animators have produced, and held together by a timeless coming-of-age tale, The Lion King marks a dazzling — and unexpectedly daring — addition to the Disney canon."
+Jeremy Gerard of Variety opened his review, writing, "Set off by some of the richest imagery the studio's animators have produced, and held together by a timeless coming-of-age tale, The Lion King marks a dazzling — and unexpectedly daring — addition to the Disney canon."
 However, he felt the songs were not as memorable as those composed by Howard Ashman and Alan Menken.
 Janet Maslin of The New York Times felt The Lion King "is as visually enchanting as its pedigree suggests.
 But it also departs from the spontaneity of its predecessors and reveals more calculation."
 Duane Byrge of The Hollywood Reporter called The Lion King "a scrumptiously delightful moviegoing experience", in which he praised the voice cast, the music, and the emotionally resonant storyline.